rwilliams/jrubywiki/GettingStarted.md

 $ export PATH=~/jruby/bin:$PATH
 ```

-Or you can make it permenant by putting that statement in a `.profile` file in your home directory.
+Or you can make it permanent by putting that statement in a `.profile` file in your home directory.

 Now that JRuby is on your path, you can test that it's working by running: